Getting Divorced and Having a Special Needs Child

 There may be a need to retain expert witnesses to address specific questions raised by the judge assigned to your case.

-Contact an Experienced Houston Family Law Attorney Today
+Contact an Experienced Houston Family Law Lawyer Today

 As you can see, the divorce process can get quite complicated when a special needs child is involved.
 This is why you should hire an experienced Houston domestic relations lawyer to help you through this complex process.
 The lawyers at Lindamood & Robinson, P.C. are here to help.